japinol7/the-codemaster/README.md

     > The CodeMaster.
 Nightmare on Bots' Island ...
         > Takes place some years later.
         > Pac is considered a hero at the headquarters of the UFEP.
-        > Pac now has a girlfriend, Kaede, to who he wants to propose (he met her in Pac's Revenge 2).
+        > Pac now has a girlfriend, Kaede, to whom he wants to propose (he met her in Pac's Revenge 2).
         > For this reason he travels to the planet where Kaede's father, Kaito, has his kingdom, but something there is wrong.
         > Questions you will not get an answer from this demo:
             > Will Pac get Kaede's hand from her father?
             > What is really happening in Kaito's kingdom?
             > Who is the CodeMaster and what does he have to do with all this?